CSCfi/fairdata-metax-v3/docs/user-guide/migration.md

 Metax V3 Rest-API has number of changes from previous versions (v1-v2) and is incompatible in most API-endpoints.

-The most up-to-date information about the specific API version can always be found in the [Swagger documentation](/swagger/), but this page tries to show the main differences between the versions.
+This page introduces the main differences between the versions, but the most up-to-date information about the specific API version can always be found in the [Swagger documentation](/v3/swagger/).

 <!-- prettier-ignore -->
 !!!
 INFO
     **Following markers are used to clarify changes:**

-    :star: known change from V1-V2 (and what it is), implemented

     :clock: known change from V1-V2 (and what it is), not yet implemented

     :question: change unknown, because of unknown third party library conventions or limitations

-    :no_entry: N/A, not going to be implemented

 ## Authentication and authorization

-Unlike Metax V1-V2, V3 does not use basic authentication headers, instead bearer token is provided to users and integration customers.
-More details in [End User Access](./end-user-access.md)
+Unlike Metax V1-V2, V3 does not use basic authentication headers.
+Instead, a bearer token is provided to users and integration customers.
+More details in [End User Access](./end-user-access.md).

 ## Changes in query parameters

 V3 query parameters follow the hierarchy structure of the object schema.
-Consider following V3 dataset:
+Consider the following V3 dataset:

 !!! example
     `POST /v3/datasets`